agentiqs/docs/docs/python-sdk/examples/index.md

 ---

 # Introduction
-This section provides a various real-life example projects that showcase usage patterns for the mcp-kit Python SDK.
+This section provides a various real-life example projects that showcase real usage patterns for the mcp-kit Python SDK for various LLM/Agent frameworks and libraries.